phthom/cp4a/1-OpenShift-Lab.md

 ![image-20191012140424492](images/image-20191012140424492-0881864.png)

-Click on the `nodes-ex, #1` blue link, then you will see some more details on the application:
+Click on the `nodejs-ex, #1` blue link, then you will see some more details on the application:

 ![image-20191012140537676](images/image-20191012140537676-0881937.png)